stancld/longt5-eval/README.md

 This is an helper repo for the verification of the implementation equivalence during porting LongT5 model into the `transformers` package.

+The `LongT5Model` has been successfully merged to `transformers` [huggingface#16792](https://github.com/huggingface/transformers/pull/16792), and it is available in the package as of `v4.20`.

+This repo can be still, however, use as a simple example how to use `t5x` repo and related Google repositories to run a forward pass.

 <hr>

 ## How to use the repo.